douglasapeixoto/trajectory-data-loader/README.md

 **_IGNORE_ATTR:**	The command `_IGNORE_ATTR`, on the other hand, ignores the attribute in the position of its declaration in all data records, and it is followed by the attributer's delimiter.
 Both `_IGNORE_LINES` and `_IGNORE_ATTR` commands are useful, for instance, when not all data records, file lines, or attributes from the input dataset are necessary for the user application.

-**_DECIMAL_PREC:**  The command `_DECIMAL_PREC` tells the parser the number of decimal points `d` to consider in decimal values, the default value is `d=5`.
-Attributes declared as `DECIMAL` will be converted to a integer number in the format `value * 10 ^ d`, and compressed using a lossless delta-compression to reduce storage space.
+**_DECIMAL_PREC:**  The command `_DECIMAL_PREC` tells the parser the number of decimal points $d$ to consider in decimal values, the default value is $d=5$.
+Attributes declared as `DECIMAL` will be converted to a integer number in the format $value * 10 ^ d$, and compressed using a lossless delta-compression to reduce storage space.

 **_SAMPLE:**  The command `_SAMPLE` tells the data loader to randomly select a sample the input dataset for reading and parsing.
-The value for sampling must be in the range `]0.0, 1.0]` which specifies the percentage of data records to read.
+The value for sampling must be in the range $]0.0, 1.0]$ which specifies the percentage of data records to read.
 The `_SAMPLE` command is particularly useful for large datasets and debugging purposes.

 **DATETIME:** `DATETIME` values are declared and parsed using [Java DateTimeFormatter][java-datetime]. `DATETIME` types must be declared as `DATETIME["pattern"]`, where ``pattern`` describes the attribute using the DateTimeFormatter format.